wireapp/wire-ios/wire-ios-data-model/WireDataModel.docc/MLS.md

 They're used to represent both MLS and Proteus conversations.
 The protocol they use is represented by the ``ZMConversation/messageProtocol`` property.

-``ZMConversation`` objets have a couple of optionnal properties that are specific to MLS conversations, such as:
+``ZMConversation`` objets have a couple of optional properties that are specific to MLS conversations, such as:
 - ``ZMConversation/mlsGroupID``: The identifier of the group
 - ``ZMConversation/epoch``: The epoch of the group
 - ``ZMConversation/epochTimestamp``: The timestamp of the epoch.
 Represents the last time the epoch changed